acarrou/Companion-Computer-Drone/README.md

 ### Raspberry Pi and Pixhawk Communication

-Once you have configured you Pi, you now have to change a few parameters on your pixhawk in QGroundControl or another ground control software.
+Once you have configured your Pi, you now have to change a few parameters on your pixhawk in QGroundControl or another ground control software.
 To set up the default companion computer message stream on TELEM 2, set the following parameters:
 ```bash
 MAV_1_CONFIG = TELEM 2 (MAV_1_CONFIG is often used to map the TELEM 2 port)
 MAV_1_MODE = Onboard
 SER_TEL2_BAUD = 921600 (921600 or higher recommended for applications like log streaming or FastRTPS)
 ```

-After you have changed those parameters restart the Pixhawk.
+After you have changed those parameters, restart the Pixhawk.
 If not done already, connect the Raspberry Pi to the Pixhawk.
-You will need to install MAVProxy dependencies.You can find the MAVProxy install here -> [MAVProxy INSTALL GUIDE](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#mavproxy-downloadinstalllinux).
+You will need to install MAVProxy dependencies.
+You can find the MAVProxy install here -> [MAVProxy INSTALL GUIDE](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#mavproxy-downloadinstalllinux).
 I will show below how to install these dependencies for Python 2 since that is what the Pi has on default.

 For Python 2 on Debian based systems (including Ubuntu, WSL, Raspian):
 <br/>